 The Fair Labor Standards Act (FLSA) and New York wage and hour laws protect employees and ensure they are paid proper wages and overtime.
 Employers, in their quest to maximize profits and cut expenses, can either intentionally or inadvertently misclassify a nonexempt employee as exempt.
-An “exempt” employee is someone who is not covered by FLSA and not entitled to overtime pay; a “nonexempt” employee is covered by FLSA and is entitled to overtime pay for overtime hours worked.
+An “exempt” employee is someone who is not covered by the FLSA and not entitled to overtime pay.
+A “nonexempt” employee is covered by the FLSA and is entitled to overtime pay for overtime hours worked.

 Many employers mistakenly believe they can create an exemption for an employee by paying that employee a salary (see Hourly vs. Salaried and 1099 Employees) and giving them an exempt job title, such as “manager” or “supervisor.”

-Leeds Brown Law, P.C., has extensive experience with employment disputes.
-Such disputes consist of FLSA and wage and hour law claims, including violations of overtime laws due to improper classification of exempt or nonexempt status.
-Our efforts have resulted in millions of dollars in monetary and non monetary compensation for employees throughout Long Island and New York.
+The New York Unpaid Overtime Attorneys at Leeds Brown Law, P.C., have extensive experience with employment-related disputes.
+Such disputes may consist of FLSA and wage and hour law claims, including violations of overtime laws due to improper classification of exempt or nonexempt status.
+Our efforts have resulted in millions of dollars in monetary and non-monetary compensation for employees throughout Long Island and New York.

-The type of work you perform, rather than your job title, determines whether you are an exempt employee under FLSA.
-Exempt employees include:
+The type of work you perform, rather than your job title, determines whether you are an exempt employee under the FLSA.
+Exempt employees may include:

-- Employees whose job duties are directly related to management of the business, e.g., managers, directors and other executives who are empowered to make leadership decisions and supervise two or more people
+- Employees whose job duties are directly related to management of the business, i.e., managers, directors and other executives who are empowered to make leadership decisions and supervise two or more people

-- Professionals who have special academic training that they utilize in their jobs, e.g., lawyers, dentists, architects and doctors
+- Professionals who have special academic training that they utilize in their jobs, i.e., lawyers, dentists, architects doctors, etc.

 - Computer specialists such as network administrators and Internet and database administrators